Lunar standstill: Effects on Earth

 During a minor lunar standstill, the tidal forces (gravitational forces) of solar objects are more aligned.
-This leads to an increased amplitude in tides and tidal flooding at the 18.6 year interval.
+This leads to an increased amplitude in tides and tidal flooding at the 18.6-year interval.
+Equatorial Pacific sea-surface temperature and South Pacific atmospheric pressure correlate with the declination that the Moon reaches in the tropical month and may have an effect on the El Niño-La Niña oscillation.